 8 Essential Steps for a Successful Cloud Migration Strategy

-Once you have decided on a type of cloud migration, you can begin the actual process by closely following the below steps.
+Once you have decided, you can begin the process by closely following the steps below.

 Step #1: Know Your IT Portfolio and Its Assets

-The portfolio discovery and planning process allows you to delve deeper into the existing environment by analyzing each asset in terms of cost, performance, size, complexity, and internal dependencies.
+The portfolio discovery and planning process allows you to delve deeper into the existing environment by analyzing each asset's cost, performance, size, complexity, and internal dependencies.

 You can use this evaluation to create a business case and key performance indicators (KPIs) for each asset to monitor its performance during and after migration.

-You can also use automated discovery methods, such as AWS Discovery Service, to easily obtain information about on-premise data centers and applications.
+You can also use automated discovery methods like AWS Discovery Service to obtain information about on-premise data centers and applications easily.

 Step #2: Make a Plan

 Keep business goals and technological issues in mind when establishing your migration strategy.
 A step-by-step plan organized around each of the six types of cloud migrations mentioned previously can go a long way.
-You have to start small with the least crucial tasks and work your way up.
+Start small with the least crucial tasks and work your way up.

 Step #3: Choose the Best Cloud Migration Partner

-When choosing a cloud migration partner, pick a cloud consulting partner with a diversified portfolio and managerial expertise in addition to technical expertise.
+An experienced IT solutions and services company can bring invaluable insights and best practices to your cloud migration strategy.
+Pick a cloud consulting company with a diversified portfolio and managerial and technical expertise.
 Your cloud supplier must understand all the aspects of your cloud migration, including cost, tools, compliance, security, governance, and cloud-skill requirements.